xiix0/scam/README.md

-Q:	Why did the tachyon cross the road?
+Q:	How does a hacker fix a function which
+	doesn't work for all of the elements in its domain?
-A:	Because it was on the other side.
+A:	He changes the domain.